achingbrain/pm2-web/README.md

  - Allow reloading of processes as well as restarting
  - Debug button added to use node-inspector to debug running processes
+ - Batch UI updates together in an attempt to improve performance

 ### 1.5.x